t-cool/cl-lemma/README.md

 t-cool

-Note: This project is ported from [yohasebe/lemmatizer](https://github.com/yohasebe/lemmatizer).
+This project is ported from [yohasebe/lemmatizer](https://github.com/yohasebe/lemmatizer).

 ## License